Off the Beaten Path Rome: 45 Hidden Gems in Rome

 Moses has just returned from his meet up with God when he learns that his followers have been worshipping false gods.
 Though sitting, he’s is full of movement — a characteristic of Michelangelo’s sculpture.

-You can book a 2 hour guided tour of both St. Peters in Chains and the secret underground of the Basilica of San Clemente.
+To see it, you can book a 2 hour guided tour of both St. Peters in Chains and the secret underground of the Basilica of San Clemente.

 Palatine Museum